brefphp/bref/website/src/pages/news/02-bref-2.0.md

 Bref 2.0 introduces basic support for the AWS CDK (NodeJS) via [PHP constructs](https://github.com/brefphp/constructs).

-In case you are not familiar with it, AWS CDK is bit more complex than `serverless.yml` to deploy serverless apps.
+In case you are not familiar with it, AWS CDK is a bit more complex than `serverless.yml` to deploy serverless apps.
 These constructs will be useful to those actively looking to use the CDK with Bref.

 ## Rewritten internals